-YouTube-8M is a large-scale labeled video dataset that consists of millions of YouTube video IDs and
+YouTube-8M is a large-scale labeled video dataset that consists of millions of YouTube video IDs, with

-associated labels from a diverse vocabulary of 4700+ visual entities.
+high-quality machine-generated annotations from a diverse vocabulary of 3,800+ visual entities.
 It comes with precomputed

-makes it possible to get started on this dataset by training a baseline video model in less than a day
+makes it possible to train a strong baseline model on this dataset in less than a day

-on a single machine!
+on a single GPU!
 At the same time, the dataset's scale and diversity can enable deep exploration of

 complex audio-visual models that can take weeks to train even in a distributed fashion.